-Open pipe mud daubers are solitary wasps that can seek refuge around your home.
+Open pipe mud daubers are solitary wasps that can seek refuge around homes.
 The open pipe mud dauber is a wasp that makes long, elaborate nests out of mud.
-They stick around homes with stable food source of spiders.
-While they are not as aggressive as most wasps, don’t mistake their docile manner fool you.
+They stick around homes with a stable supply of spiders.
+While they are not as aggressive as most wasps, don’t let their docile manner fool you.

 Open pipe mud daubers nest is sheltered areas, such as under eaves, awnings, and decks.
-You can also find mud pipe daubers in barns, garages, attics and sheds.
+You can also find mud pipe daubers in barns, garages, attics, and sheds.
 These areas provide shelter and food.
-Open pipe mud daubers are not social insects.
-They build their own nests for their families.
-They do not live in large colonies.
+Open pipe mud daubers are not social insects and do not live in large colonies.
+Instead, they build their own nests for their families.

 Open pipe mud daubers can be beneficial around your home or exterior structures because they feed on spiders and can decimate entire spider populations.
 The mud pipe dauber has a venomous sting that paralyzes spiders so the wasps can bring them back to the nest to feed on them.
-Adult open pipe mud daubers can also feed on nectar and honeydew.
+In addition to eating spiders, adult open pipe mud daubers can also feed on nectar and honeydew.

 To prevent mud daubers, keep a few tips in mind: